paultraf/makestaticsite/README.md

 It delivers a version of the site that preserves content and look and feel, in a static format that is inherently fast and secure.
 In this mode, MakeStaticSite is not intended as a strict archival tool as the output is not an exact mirror &mdash; for example, it has its own canonical layout and modifies internal links accordingly; further files may be added; RSS feeds are saved and then renamed with `.xml` extensions, and so on.

-Nevertheless, a couple of more recent developments have been concerned with archival.
-With the first, MakeStaticSite has been extended to provide native support for the Wayback Machine, focused mainly on the [Internet Archive Service](https://web.archive.org/).
-Secondly, basic support has been added for generating [WARC (Web ARChive)](https://iipc.github.io/warc-specifications/) files (leveraging [Wget's support](https://www.gnu.org/software/wget/manual/wget.html#index-WARC)) with an option to concatenate multiple archives (one for each run of Wget) as a single compressed `.warc.gz` file.
+Even so, some archival functions have been added, with native support for the Wayback Machine, focused mainly on the [Internet Archive service](https://web.archive.org/).
+It can also generate [WARC (Web ARChive)](https://iipc.github.io/warc-specifications/) files (leveraging [Wget's support](https://www.gnu.org/software/wget/manual/wget.html#index-WARC)) with an option to concatenate multiple archives (one for each run of Wget) as a single compressed `.warc.gz` file.
 The result can be played back with tools such as [ReplayWeb.page](https://replayweb.page/).

 The goal is for anyone who has a little familiarity with the command line to be able to use the tool to assist in maintaining their sites.
 Similarly, a scripting-based approach has been chosen to make the code widely accessible for developers to further fine-tune;
 a number of refinements are already included that augment the standard use of [Wget](https://www.gnu.org/software/wget/), such as support for arbitrary attributes and, in the case of WordPress, the use of [WP-CLI](https://wp-cli.org/) to prepare sites beforehand.